Embracing daily devotion: cultivating a sacred practice

 You could also do a daily check in with a friend and share your experiences with each other.

-Breath work or other breathing exercises as a devotion practice
+Breath work or other breathing exercises as a daily practice

 Working with the breath is an amazing way to calm your nervous system, which can help to manage stress and anxiety.
 A simple breathing excercise that has a powerful effect on your nervous system and activates your 'rest and digest' response, which is the counterpoint to the 'fight or flight' response, is simply making your out-breath longer than your in-breath.
 You might breathe in for 4 and out for 6, for example.